justinsisley/Dutchie/README.md

 npm run release -- --github
 ```

-> __Note:__ The `--github` argument will prompt you for your GitHub username and password.
-This information is never stored, and is only used to make the necessary GitHub API call to create the release.
-To verify this, I encourage you to view the source code in `lib/release.js`.
+> __Note:__ The `--github` argument requires that you have created a GitHub personal access token with access to your repository and configured as an environment variable named `GITHUB_TOKEN`.
+You must also have a remote origin URL in a similar format to `git@github.com:justinsisley/Dutchie.git`.
+You can check your remote origin URL by running `git config --get remote.origin.url`.

 # Contributing